 The person writing a will may also engage in legal contracts with their beneficiaries prior to death that consist of a binding promise to not contest the will.
 If the deceased gave "consideration" (something of value) in return for a negotiated contract, these promises may be upheld in court and enforceable.

 A no contest clause often raises many complicated legal issues, especially if it arose out of disputes or the deceased was not mentally capable of decision making at the time the will was written.
-If you're considering challenging a will with this clause, it is essential to speak with a New Hampshire will contest lawyer to properly understand and protect your legal rights.
+If you're considering challenging a will with this clause, it is essential to speak with a Dover will contest lawyer to properly understand and protect your legal rights.

 Why would a will be contested?